willjzhang/willjzhang/about.markdown

 Hello.

-This blog is under constuction.
+This blog is under construction.